kannan-parameswaran/ml-stock-prices-moving-average/README.md

 ### How to complete this project.
 You can start from scratch and complete each step or you can bypass basic setup steps that are already familiar to you.
 Either way, you end up with complete code.

-To start from scratch, move on to Single Moving Average.
+To start from scratch, move on to What are Moving Average or Smoothing Techniques?

 To skip the basics, do the following: